 - Antihistamines reduce itching.
 You can use non-sedating products such as Allegra, Clarinex, Claritin, Zyrtec, and Xyzal during the daytime and nighttime.
 Use only as directed.

 - Don't take old sedating antihistamines like Benadryl, chlorpheniramine and hydroxyzine during the day, especially when using heavy machinery or driving.
-Also consider if your child is in school they need to be alert to learn.
+Also consider if your child is in school, they need to be alert to learn.

 - Keep the skin moist.
 We recommend a daily bath lasting at least 20 minutes, followed by an application of a lubricant (soak and seal).